Advertisement

 How long is the wait at Bay County Housing Department?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Bay County Housing Department depend on demand in Essexville, funding levels, and your priority status.
+The most recent status change we tracked was on June 9, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Bay County Housing Department directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?